northflank-guides/strapi-v4.1-postgres-volumes/README.md

+# Strapi v4.1 with Postgres and Volumes on Northflank

+Fork this repository to create your Strapi v4.1 deployment.
+Configuration data will be stored in a PostgreSQL database and media uploads will use Northflank persistent volumes.
+Follow [our guide](https://northflank.com/guides/deploying-strapi-with-postgresql-and-volumes) to deploy on Northflank.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.